programmerraja/MyBlog/content/post/2024/Code Against the Clock How I Enhanced My Scrum Master Productivity.md

-+++
+---
-title = 'Code Against the Clock: How I Enhanced My Scrum Master Productivity' date = 2024-09-01T20:33:14.1414+05:30 draft = true tags =[]
+title: "Code Against the Clock:  How I Enhanced My Scrum Master Productivity"
-+++
+date: 2024-09-01T20:33:14.1414+05:30
+draft: false
+tags:
+  - code_against_clock
+  - jira
+  - automation
+---

-Welcome back to **"Code Against the Clock!"** blog series where I’ll reveal how I turned my most boring tasks into streamlined, time-saving machines.
+Welcome back to **": Code Against the Clock :!"** blog series where I’ll reveal how I turned my most boring tasks into streamlined, time-saving machines.
 I’ll share the exact steps I took to automate these chores and the cool tricks I discovered along the way.
 Ready to see how you can save time and make life a bit more exciting?
 Let’s dive in and get your tasks on autopilot!

 ## The backstory